-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

 Government & Politics

-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

-Kansas state Rep. Mark Samsel was arrested and charged with misdemeanor battery on Thursday after getting into a physical altercation with a student while substitute teaching in Wellsville.
+Kansas state Rep. Mark Samsel was arrested on charges of misdemeanor battery on Thursday after getting into a physical altercation with a student while substitute teaching in Wellsville.

 Samsel, 36, was booked into the Franklin County Adult Detention Center after 3:30 p.m.
 Thursday.
 He has since been released on $1,000 bond, Sheriff Jeff Richards said.